 Morro Bay is a small coastal town in Central California.
 The main attraction of Morro Bay is Morro Rock, a large volcanic plug that stands tall in the midst of the shoreline.

-Most people that visit Morro Bay hang out in the town or by the beach, but if you have the time, we recommend checking out Black Hill Trail that leads to an incredible viewpoint of Morro Rock, the coast, and the surrounding landscape.
+Most people that visit Morro Bay hang out in the town or by the beach, but if you have the time, we recommend checking out Black Hill Trail which leads to an incredible viewpoint of Morro Rock, the coast, and the surrounding landscape.

 Black Hill Trail Location & Parking